 the following image, the “Pictures” folder is just a reference to an existing

 by 3rd parties, such as One Drive® or Dropbox® folders are namespace

 extensions, but without any custom code.
 It’s possible because Windows provides

 a way to declare a namespace extension based a physical directory on the disk.

 In this case, the shell provides the code, and it just needs several registry

 entries to be setup properly.
 This is explained in these Microsoft articles: Integrate

 a Cloud Storage Provider and Creating Shell

 Extensions with Shell Instance Objects.
-The result is in the end quite
+The result quite acts like a

-like a favorite, or a shortcut to the folder, and doesn’t allow more end-user
+favorite, or a shortcut to the folder, and doesn’t allow more end-user action